osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 5. Can contain a maximum of 100 characters

 ## Indexes
+Secondary indexes are defined on the SdsStream while the primary index is defined on the SdsType.
+Secondary indexes apply to a single property.
+In other words, there are no compound secondary indexes.
-While the primary index is defined at the SdsType, secondary indexes are defined at the SdsStream.
-If the primary index is a compound index, secondary indexes will only be valid if the compound index has a maximum of 2 properties.
+Secondary index is allowed as long as the primary index that is a compound index has up to 2 properties.

-Secondary indexes are applied to a single property; there are no compound secondary indexes.
-Only SdsTypeCodes that can be ordered are supported for use in a secondary index.
+Note that only the SdsTypeCodes that can be ordered are supported for use in a secondary index.

-For more information on indexes, see [Indexes](xref:sdsIndexes).
+For more information, see [Indexes](xref:sdsIndexes).

 ## Interpolation and extrapolation
 The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific SdsStream reads data.